CompIsle/Morgan-Unit-13/DesignNotes.md

 It was a challange making a Mobile Phone site as there were many things consider, looks, ease of use, security and accsess.
 I ran the website in multiple diffrent  websites, and from the results below you can see when it worked and when it didn't.
 This was my first website fully complete and i considered every possible for design choices, I spent ages redesigning the Wireframes as there was many options but I went with the simplist.
 The others were messy and over-comlicated, i went with simple clean and easy to understand.
 It needed to be obvious that we (NewVision Mobile) had more to offer than meets the eye.

 Simple, Clean and Easy to use were my 3 main concerns when going into creating webpage.
+It was a challage but yet I confronted it, my wireframes went through may changes as well as the actual webpage, there was origanlly a Data Plans tab I worked on during "Work From Home" But i scrapped it early on, it was messy, complicated and even I was getting confused, so thats when I started designing the "Phones" Tab, it was worked over the top and off the blueprints if the data plans.

+Te homepage Origanly had a dropdown box, cards and the background was blue.